 Position papers are documents outlining a country’s view on a given topic.
 Position papers are mandatory and should serve as preparation for the conference.
 Note that each position paper is read by the committee’s chair to determine, at the conclusion of the committee, the extent to which each delegate was able to achieve their stated aims.
 Completed papers should be emailed to firstname.lastname@example.org in a single Microsoft Word document.
+Please note this email address is different from our main email; it provides all committee chairs with efficient and direct access to your position papers.
+The deadline for position papers is Friday, April 10th at 11:59 PM.

 Please use this document as a cover page for all position papers, with relevant fields filled in by individual delegates.